aldianahot14/Slot-Machine/PROPOSAL.md

 #### MVP Goals

 - As a player, I want to spin the reels and see visual feedback on the outcome, including (if i am lucky) winning combinations, so that I can understand when I win.
-- As a player, I would like the game to display a clear message or image when I hit a winning combination, so that I feel like a winner.
+- As a player, I would like the game to display a clear image when I hit a winning combination, so that I feel like a winner.
-- As a player, I want the game to be user-friendly.
+- As a player, I want the game to be user-friendly by having a clear instructions on the game.
-- As a player, I expect the game to have basic sound effects or background music to enhance the gaming experience, as well as sound effects for when I win or loose.
 - As a player, I would like the option to restart the game with a new spin after a win or loss, so that I can continue playing.

 #### Stretch Goals
+- As a player, I expect the game to have basic sound effects or background music to enhance the gaming experience, as well as sound effects for when I win or loose.
 - As a player, I would like a victory animation when I win the game, a good idea would be confetti.
 - As a player, I want a feature to track my game history and stats.